Balaji-Amaranathan/TN-Election-Results-2021/README.md

 * The party flag/ symbol was obtained as a web URL and it was used in the slicers to visualize the data.

-* The charts were imported and showcase the seats won and votes% of the party.
+* The charts were imported and showcase the seats won and votes% of the party and bookmark was added.

 * The constituency wise winner with the Party was visualized in the table format.